life-itself/tao/onboarding/README.md

 * [ ] Hypothesis working in my browser and have created (and then deleted) one test annotation on this website
 * [ ] I have access to GDrive
   * [ ] Have created my Email signature
-    * [ ] Copy our email signature template: https://docs.google.com/document/d/15asO0IVqAyUJrv0RHT6IkXAD3-kiUfN0mOj9LSqJH1c
-    * [ ] Go to 'all settings' in gmail and scroll down to update your email signature
   * [ ] Doc Styles are set.
 Test by creating a google doc in apprentice folder and see that default doc styles are automatically applied (you can delete this document afterwards).
 * [ ] Calendar
   * [ ] [settings] Add working hours